Sana-Gupta/safarnama_proj/README.md

 # safarnama_proj
-This project about a restaurant
+This project about a restaurant....